juhp/cabal-rpm/man/cblrpm.1.md

 # EXAMPLES
 Below CMD can be one of: spec, srpm, rpm, install, and depends.

-Do CMD for the Cabal src package in current directory:
+Do CMD for the package in current directory:

     cblrpm CMD